Bhagalpur College of Engineering: Hostels

 BCE, Bhagalpur provides hostel facilities to boys & girls.
-It has 7 Boys' hostels and 2 Girls' hostel.
+It has 7 Boys' hostels and 2 Girls' hostels.

 Medical facilities

 The college provides medical facilities and health education program for students.
 The college invites a registered medical practitioner from time to time to examine the student's health.

 Sports

 College has playground for various sports like Volleyball, Cricket.
 It also has indoor stadium for Badminton and table tennis.
 Previously it has also gym facilities.But currently there is no gym facilities.

 College fests

 Bhagalpur College of Engineering organizes Technoriti as its annual festival every year from 2012.
 Started with the name AAGHAZ the festival comprises Parakram the annual Sports meet, Umang the Cultural festival and technical fest.
 Later in 2013, the name aagaz was changed to Technoriti by the student organization which additionally included Sangam as the Alumni meet of BCE Bhagalpur.